Support and activity groups for older people living with a sensory loss, to help reduce social isolation.

 Living with a sensory loss can be a challenging – and at times lonely – existence.
-Our CIS groups can help if you feel isolated and would like to build or renew friendships, share activities, and receive support to help you remain independent.
+Our social support and activity groups help those feeling isolated to build or renew friendships, share activities, and receive support to help them remain independent.

-CIS is our dedicated service for people aged 65 and over who are living with a sensory loss, and is available in Aberdeen and Moray.
-Our skilled, reliable and caring team can support you to become more involved in your local community and maintain your social contacts.
-CIS organises social and leisure activities to help to build peer support circles, company and friendship.
-Emotional support and a listening ear can be a lifeline if you are living on your own.
-Our volunteers also help CIS members with any issues regarding mail and communication, and provide transport to events where required.
+Our skilled, reliable and caring team deliver these groups in Aberdeen and Moray.
+They support people aged 65 and over, living with serious sensory loss or impairment, to become more involved in their local community and maintain their social contacts.
+They organise social and leisure activities to help to build peer support circles, company and friendship.
+Emotional support and a listening ear can be a lifeline for those living on their own.

 1 in 5 people over 75 have a sight loss and 70% of people over 70 have a hearing loss, with a large proportion having both a sight loss and a hearing loss.
 Adapting to dual sensory loss can feel extremely difficult when compounded by other factors often associated with aging, including decreasing mobility and failing dexterity, while this group is at high risk of social isolation.